Your Environment Can Shape Your Health.

 We Test It.
 We Treat It.
 You Feel It.

 Water-damaged indoor environments create complex exposure pathways.
 It is not just about visible mold.
-Microbial fragments, endotoxins, actinobacteria markers, β-glucans, VOCs, and dust reservoirs contribute to total environmental burden.
+Microbial fragments, endotoxin-associated dust, actinobacteria markers, β-glucans, VOCs, and settled particulate reservoirs may all contribute to total environmental burden within a structure.

 Biotoxin Pathways in the Home

-Illustration of environmental exposure pathways including moisture intrusion, contaminated HVAC systems, airborne spores, stored chemicals, and dust reservoirs.
+Illustration of environmental exposure pathways including moisture intrusion, HVAC-related transport, airborne particulates, chemical sources, and settled dust reservoirs.

 A Basic Breakdown — Why We Inspect & Test

-Our inspection evaluates structure, moisture dynamics, and indoor environmental indicators.
-We assess visible water damage, perform moisture mapping, conduct air and surface testing, and review specialty environmental testing when requested.
+Our inspections evaluate structure, moisture dynamics, and indoor environmental indicators.
+We assess visible water damage, perform moisture mapping, review ventilation and building performance concerns, and incorporate environmental sampling when appropriate.

 Why Looking Beyond Mold Spores Matters

-Low spore counts do not guarantee a healthy environment.
-Damp buildings release contaminants far beyond visible mold:
+Low spore counts do not always mean a healthy indoor environment.
+Damp buildings can release contaminants that extend beyond what conventional spore-focused testing alone may reveal.

 • β-Glucans